Strange metals and planckian transport in a gapless phase from spatially random interactions: Numerical results

 \section{Numerical results}

 We simulate the action of Eq. (\ref{eq:action:g'}) via the aforementioned HMC method.
 We choose a large value of $c=100$ to ensure that the boson's dynamics are solely due to its random Yukawa interactions with the fermions.
 We also set $u=0$ so that any effective boson self-interactions are also generated indirectly from the random Yukawa coupling.
 The parameters defining the fermion dispersion are given in the caption of Fig. \ref{fig:model}.
 We will consider two different values of the spread of the random Yukawa coupling, $g' = 1/\sqrt{2}$ and $g' = 1$, which correspond to interaction energy scales ${g'}^2 = E_F/5$ and ${g'}^2 = 2 E_F/5$ respectively, where $E_F = 5/2$ is the Fermi energy.
-We mostly work with $g' = 1/\sqrt{2}$, unless otherwise noted.
+Our results are for $g' = 1/\sqrt{2}$, unless otherwise noted.
 The fermion bandwidth is $12 E_F/5 = 6$.

-For each system we study, we combine results from $N_d = 10$ disorder configuration samples (unless mentioned otherwise), which is sufficient for the convergence of the measurements of our greatest interest.
+For each system we study, we combine results from $N_d = 10$ disorder realizations (unless mentioned otherwise), which is sufficient for the convergence of the measurements of our greatest interest.
 We simulate 2D systems of dimensions $L\times L$, with periodic boundary conditions.
 Unless otherwise noted, we use $L = 40$.